Connected and automated mobility

 Automation and connectivity present significant opportunities for delivering improvements to road safety, reducing congestion, improving reliability and accessibility of transport services, and increasing productivity.
 The way we plan, operate and maintain our infrastructure is crucial to realising these benefits and addressing any challenges and risks.

-The government’s terms of reference for the study can be found in the tab on the left hand side of this page.
-The study will not re-consider the legislative, legal and regulatory requirements for the adoption of CAM already established by government, nor how changes affecting vehicle production or service provision fit into the UK’s industrial strategy.
+The previous government’s terms of reference for the study can be found in the tab on the left hand side of this page.
+The study did not re-consider the legislative, legal and regulatory requirements for the adoption of CAM already established by government, nor how changes affecting vehicle production or service provision fit into the UK’s industrial strategy.

 Latest Updates